sstucki/minion/README.md

 }
 ```

-Thanks to the loop invariant, the `-u` option is no longer needed, symbolic execution terminates quickly and without cutting of any branches, and `minion` is able to establish that the pathological set of traces above is inconsistent.
+Thanks to the loop invariant, the `-u` option is no longer needed, symbolic execution terminates quickly and without cutting of any branches, and Minion is able to establish that the pathological set of traces above is inconsistent.

 ```text
 $sbt "run --mono -m posDiv examples/Div/Div.java examples/Div/Div.in.unroll.falseneg.txt"